prividentity/cryptonets-android-sdk/README.md

 Please check ExampleEnroll.kt in the main brach

 ## Predict
-Perform predict (authenticate a user) after enroll user, this method return GUID/PUID if predict successful else check, check status, face  validation status, and anti spoof status code from json response you will, you can get code description from **Enroll**, However, if the user is not enrolled in the system, the predict call will return a status of -1 along with the message 'User not enrolled.'
+Perform predict (authenticate a user) after enrolling the user.
+This method returns a GUID/PUID if the prediction is successful; otherwise, face validation status, and anti-spoof status code from the JSON response.
+You can get code descriptions at end of documentation.
+However, if the user is not enrolled in the system, the predict call will return a status of -1 along with the message 'User not enrolled.

 ```kotlin
  val result = privateIdentitySession.predict(bitmap = bitmap, PredictConfig())